Colorado Open Enrollment

 When you open enroll into another school, transportation may or may not be provided.
 Check with the district or school you are transferring into.

-Colorado High School Activities Association (CHSAA) Rule 1800 addresses athletic eligibility in varsity sports when a student transfers to another high school.
-If you think this rule may apply to you, please read the Competitor’s Brochure.
+Colorado High School Activities Association (CHSAA) by-laws, in Article 18, addresses athletic eligibility in varsity sports when a student transfers to another high school.
+If your student open enrolls into a high school and plans to participate in activities covered by CHSAA read Article 18 here.

 The open enrollment law lists several reasons why a school district can deny an open enrollment request: